Electric-Coin-Company/zashi-android/README.md

 If you'd like to compile this application from source, please see our [Setup Documentation](docs/Setup.md) to get started.

 # Reporting an issue
 If you wish to report a security issue, please follow our [Responsible Disclosure guidelines](https://github.com/zcash/ZcashLightClientKit/blob/master/responsible_disclosure.md).
 See the [Wallet App Threat Model](https://zcash.readthedocs.io/en/latest/rtd_pages/wallet_threat_model.html) for more information about the security and privacy limitations of the wallet.
-There are some known security and privacy limitations:
-- Traffic analysis, like in other cryptocurrency wallets, can leak some privacy of the user.
-- The wallet requires a trust in the server to display accurate transaction information.

 If you'd like to report a technical issue or feature request for the Android Wallet, please file a [GitHub issue](https://github.com/zcash/secant-android-wallet/issues/new/choose).